Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lesson4.md

 - I want to bring your attention to the **[Detectors](https://github.com/crytic/slither/wiki/Detector-Documentation)** section of the documentation.
 - This document lists _all_ the vulnerabilities that Slither is checking for and recommendations for them.
 - This could have helped us with PasswordStore!
 It's easy to see how valuable these tools can be in making our work easier and more efficient.

+### Installing Slither
+- We won't go over the specifics of installation in this course.
+As intermediate developers, we should have some familiarity with this process.